Secuter/SecuterYGOCustomCards/README.md

 The minimum number of armors the material must have are also the number of 'Shield' stars in the monster level. (a monster with 2 Shields and 4 stars require 2+ armors, its' also considered as level 6).
 Armorizing monsters can be also Armor monsters.

 ## Downloads
-Zip file with cards for EDOPro : https://drive.google.com/file/d/1XMfXm4gN0MUpIKkFSwr6Fos4FP3CeQl1/view?usp=sharing
+Zip archive with cards for EDOPro : https://drive.google.com/file/d/1XMfXm4gN0MUpIKkFSwr6Fos4FP3CeQl1/view?usp=sharing (The archive will be updated only when I release new archetypes, it won't be updated for the fix of just a couple of cards.
+To get all the updates and fixes immediately, I recommend to configure the auto sync.)

 Replays with the basic combo for some of my archetypes: https://drive.google.com/file/d/1K0yPKbseOYubRv8_dkcd3-mc7R264qyl/view?usp=sharing